-Our experienced educators can bring engaging hands-on environmental education right to your classroom, or we would love to host your field trip to our McDonald Farm in Naperville, our Dickson-Murst Farm in Montgomery, or lead your exploration at any other local natural area or desirable site.
+Our experienced educators can bring engaging hands-on environmental education right to your classroom or we would love to host your field trip to our McDonald Farm in Naperville, our Dickson-Murst Farm in Montgomery, or lead your exploration at any other local natural area.

 By bringing in natural artifacts like skulls, pelts, shells, and seeds, we expose your students to a variety of plants and animals that live in the prairie, woodlands, and wetlands in nearby habitats.
 These up-close, hands-on experiences allow students to expand their scientific knowledge, develop a better understanding of the plant and animal world, and be inspired to learn and care about the living things they share their environment with.

 All of our programs have been developed to align with the Next Generation Science Standards, STEM and Common Core.
-Since all of our programs can be adapted and individualized our fees can vary, but are generally between $4 and $6 a student for a 1 to 1.5 hour session.
+All programs are $60 for up to 10 students and then $6 per additional student.

-Please email Jamie Viebach to discuss an educational program to fit your curricular needs.
+Please email Amy Phillips, Youth Programs Manager, to discuss an educational program to fit your curricular needs.